History of Pickleball

 1984

-For the growth and advancement of Pickleball on the national level, the United States Amateur Pickleball association was introduced in addition to the publication of the first book on the rules of the game.
+For the growth and advancement of Pickleball on the national level, the United States Amateur Pickleball Association was introduced in addition to publishing the first book on the game’s rules.

 1992